sstacha/uweb-install/README.md

 mkdir website
 cd website

-NOTE: if you are restoring from an existing codebase you can skip these 2 steps and instead: git clone git://github.com/youruser/somename.git docroot django-admin startproject docroot . cp -R ../uweb_files/ docroot/
+NOTE: if you are restoring from an existing codebase you can skip these 2 steps and instead: git clone git://github.com/youruser/somename.git . django-admin startproject docroot . cp -R ../uweb_files/ docroot/

 MANUAL STEPS TILL I CAN GET TO THIS:

+    - FIRST TIME DEVELOPMENT
     - backup existing file (see uarchvie project): archive -c docroot/settings.py
     - configure our settings file:
         - manually append docroot_settings.py to the bottom of settings.py